The AME3 Rules

 Enterprise System Lead

 The Enterprise System Lead is the System Lead for the enterprise-level work system in AME3.
 This leadership function ensures effective structures and processes across all Arenas while maintaining system coherence.
-She can also serve as System Lead for individual Arenas.
+They can also serve as System Lead for individual Arenas.

-- The Enterprise System Lead is the System Lead for the work-system on Enterprise level
+- The Enterprise System Lead is the System Lead for the work system on Enterprise level.

 Enterprise Owner